-Most boys enter the academy around the age of 10 or 11 and graduate around the age of 18, giving them 7 to 8 years in the program.
-This gives us ample time to work towards transformational change, and our prayer is that during these critical years the generational cycles of abuse related to poverty or geography can be broken.
-During their time in the academy the boys participate in an intense and focused program combining highly-competitive sports, classroom education, devotionals, weight-training, hygiene, and nutrition.
-Most importantly, we aim to teach the boys about following Jesus, respecting women, serving their community, and becoming loving husbands and fathers.
+Most of our boys enter the Academy around the age of 10 and graduate around the age of 18, giving them approximately 8 years in the program.
+This gives us ample time to teach the Bible and work towards transformational change.
+Our prayer is that during these critical years, as the gospel is preached and young men come to faith, generational cycles of sin will be broken.

 The Boy's Academy aims to help train up young boys to become godly men, husbands and fathers.
-We believe this can be made possible through learning about Jesus and studying the Bible.
-Our approach to this varies depending what country and context we are in, but in all cases we believe it must happen through relationships.
-They watch our families operate on a daily basis.
-They see firsthand the dynamic of a Christian home.
-We love and care for the boys as if they are our own - aiming to show them God's love through a parenting approach.
+We believe this is possible by learning about Jesus and studying the Bible.
+Our approach varies depending what country and context we are in, but in all cases we believe that proclaiming the gospel and teaching the Bible is the most important thing that we do.

-Nutrition - Feeding Program:
+Nutrition - Feeding Program

 We always need help with this facet of the ministry, as it is our largest line item in each academy's monthly budget.
 If you are interested in making a donation to help out, please be sure to note "nutrition" on your donation.
 Thank you!

-This is an area of ministry all by itself.
-Working in impoverished countries, we help countless people with medical needs, and unfortunately many of the situations that were treat could have been prevented with basic hygiene habits.
-All of the boys in our programs learn how to take care of themselves, bathe with soap and shampoo, use deodorant, cut toenails and fingernails, etc. While it may sound simple, this is a very important facet of the ministry intended to teach important habits the boys will hold on to for the rest of their lives, and pass on their children.
+Each BVSA Academy has a locker room equipped with clean bathrooms and showers.
+This gives us a unique opportunity to improve hygiene, which is a ministry in and of itself in impoverished areas.
+In some of the areas we work, the most common health problems could have been prevented with basic hygiene habits.
+All of the boys in our programs learn how to take care of themselves, bathe with soap and shampoo, use deodorant, cut toenails and fingernails, etc. While it sounds simplistic, this is an important facet of the ministry intended to teach the boys life-changing habits that they pass on their children.